+She has secured such provision through a mixture of negotiation, mediation, Tribunal appeals and Judicial Review proceedings.
 Sarah has represented families in a significant number of successful Special Educational Needs and Disability Tribunal appeals in England (SEND) and Wales (SENTW) and in discrimination claims.

 She has challenged decisions at the Upper Tier Tribunal and secured a number of high-value independent school placements for children with special educational needs, including residential provision.

 - Applying for SEN assessments